The EOS/Resolution Conspiracy: Convergence in Proto-Planetary Collision Simulations: Methods

 \subsection{Equations of State}

 For the present work we use two different EOS which were dominantly used in prior simulations.
 The Tillotson EOS was specifically developed to model hyper-velocity impacts \citep{tillotsonMetallicEquationsState1966}.
 The main goal was to provide a simple, analytic EOS that covers the huge range of densities and temperatures involved in GI.
 At low compression it matches the Mie-Gruneisen EOS (\citealt{mieZurKinetischenTheorie1903,grueneisenTheorieFestenZustandes1912}) and converges to the Thomas-Fermi limit \citep{zeldovichPhysicsShockWaves1967} for very large densities and temperatures.
 It also contains a simple treatment for expanded states if material is evaporated due to post-shock expansion.
-Despite the simple analytic form it is in good agreement with experimental data \citep{benzOriginMoonSingleimpact1986, brundageImplementationTillotsonEquation2013} and it's ability to capture shocks and therefore reproduce the material's Hugoniot curve is excellent \citep{brundageImplementationTillotsonEquation2013}.
+Despite the simple analytic form it is in good agreement with experimental data \citep{benzOriginMoonSingleimpact1986, brundageImplementationTillotsonEquation2013} and its ability to capture shocks and therefore reproduce the material's Hugoniot curve is excellent \citep{brundageImplementationTillotsonEquation2013}.
 However, it lacks a thermodynamically consistent treatment of mixed phases or phase transitions and the good agreement to experimental data is limited to relatively low velocity collisions where only a small fraction of the material is (partially) vaporised \citep{emsenhuberSPHCalculationsMarsscale2018}.
 The region, where differences to more sophisticated EOS are expected to be most pronounced are the expanded, intermediate states which the Tillotson EOS treats as a simple interpolation in pressure between a cold solid-liquid and a gas phase (e.g., \citealt{benzOriginMoonSingleimpact1986,canupSimulationsLateLunarforming2004,stewartShockPhysicsGiant2020}, see Appendix \ref{appendix_treatment_neg_pres_till} for details concerning the implementation).
+Furthermore, the Tillotson EOS is not thermodynamically complete and does not provide the temperature $T$.
+It therefore has to be estimated from

+where $u$ is the specific internal energy and $c_v$ the specific heat capacity of the material assumed to be constant.

 The ANEOS (ANalytic Equation Of State) equation of state \citep{thompsonImprovementsCHARTRadiationhydrodynamic1974} is based on fitting analytic expressions of the Helmholtz free energy in different phases of the material to experimental data.
 The Helmholtz free energy $F$ is expressed as the sum of three components that correspond to contributions from atomic and electronic interactions at zero temperature, a temperature-dependent part of the inter-atomic forces and electronic effects.
 From the Helmholtz free energy the pressure, internal energy, entropy and sound speed can be directly obtained using standard thermodynamic relations.
 Crucial for the present work is the thermodynamically consistent treatment of phase transitions and mixed phases, a well-known short-coming of the Tillotson EOS.
 In its original form ANEOS supports solid-liquid (melting), solid/liquid-vapour (vaporisation) and a single solid-solid phase transition.
 However, the solid-liquid and the solid-solid phase transition can not be accounted for simultaneously.
 Which phase transitions are implemented depends on the material.
 In the present work we use iron and dunite.
 In case of iron the solid-liquid (melting) and solid/liquid-vapour phase transitions are implemented, whereas dunite supports the solid-solid (corresponding to a change in crystallisation state from olivine to spinel at \SI{660}{\giga\pascal}, \citealt{benzOriginMoonSingle1989}) and solid/liquid-vapour transitions.